expo/appjs24-workflows-workshop-lessons/05-byo-config-plugins.md

 Once you've chosen your platform, proceed to the next exercises, ignoring the steps specific to the platform you're not working on.

 ## Exercise 3.
 Add a Hello World widget to your app manually

+> **IMPORTANT** Config plugins are scripts that automate task that the mobile development tool vendors tell us developers to do manually.
+So, it's really important to understand how to do the configuration manually before you try to automate it.
+Be sure everything works after you create the widget manually before you proceed with making the config plugin.

 ### Setup your working branch